Montyscripts/SpeakSee-v1.5/README.md

 Python Installation Instructions (for those missing Python)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-If you see an error that Python is not installed, visit the official Python website.
+If you see an error that Python is not installed, follow these steps:

-Download the latest version (make sure it’s version 3.11.x or later).

-Install Python following the instructions on the website:
+Download Python 3.10.0:

+Go to the official Python website.

+Download Python 3.10.0 (this version is required for the script to work properly).

+Install Python:

+Run the downloaded installer.

-Ensure to check the option to add Python to your PATH during installation.
+Important: Make sure to check the option to add Python to your PATH during installation.

+Finish the Installation:

+Follow the on-screen instructions to complete the installation.

+Re-run the Installer:

-After installation, you can run the installer again to continue setting up SpeakSee!
+After installing Python 3.10.0, run the SpeakSee_Installer.bat again to continue setting up SpeakSee.

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 SpeakSee Installation Guide 🎤👀